CarlCui/cmpt489/project-update-3.md

 }
 ```

-However, it's difficult to find difference on various aspects like time overhead, CPU cycles, number of instructions, .
-On the one hand, only .
+However, it's difficult to find difference on various aspects like time overhead, CPU cycles, number of instructions etc. As for the reason, on the one hand, changes in performance is insignificant for only one function.
 On the other hand, our optimization may not be that effective.
 One work around could be, directly look at assembly code.

 ```asm
 merge:                                  # @merge